 Don’t Count on the “Fridge” Test

-You may have heard that you can test your olive oil to see if it’s genuine with the refrigeration test.
+You may have heard that you can use the refrigeration test to test olive oil to gauge whether it’s genuine.

-This involves putting your oil in the refrigerator to see if it hardens.
+This involves putting the oil in the refrigerator to see if it hardens.

 The theory is that if the oil hardens, it’s genuine olive oil.

 However, the University of California Davis Olive Center tested both low and high-quality extra virgin olive oil, canola oil, safflower oil, and blends of olive oil mixed with other oils.